 Welcome to our blog where you'll find great articles, insights and news

-John Miziolek, Canadian branding expert, President of Reset Branding, and Professor of Design at Humber College was recently featured by the school.
+John Miziolek, designer at Reset Branding, and part-time teacher at Humber College was recently featured by the school.
 John was featured for his teaching methods, accolades and experience in the branding and design industry.
 John has been teaching design for 5 years and is consistently ranked amongst the top instructors in the design programs at Humber College.

 To learn more about John please visit his personal website:

-John is also the host and executive producer of Design Masters Canada, a national podcast dedicated to elevating the practice of design as a strategic business tool.
+John is also the host of Design Masters Canada, a national podcast dedicated to elevating the practice of design as a strategic business tool.
 You can learn more about DMC by visiting:

 Or follow John on Twitter:

-John Miziolek, President of Reset Branding, was recently featured in Alberta Venture Magazine.
+John Miziolek, designer at Reset Branding, was recently featured in Alberta Venture Magazine.
 AVM is the top resource for business professionals looking for the most relevant content in all aspects of business.
 John contributed to an article about branding and design and the challenges faced by companies who believe their logo is a brand.

 In the article John talks about the mistakes that some small and mid-size companies make regarding their branding and marketing efforts.
 “A brand must communicate on 2 levels”, John says, “the emotional and the rational.
 It is the difference between “I need soap” and “I need THAT soap”.”
 If your brand is not connecting with your core audience on an emotional level they will have no reason to come back to it.
 This is critical in understanding how to position your brand in the most powerful way.

 With over 20 years of experience, John is a branding and design expert and leads the strategic development at Reset Branding, a strategic branding and design firm located near Toronto.
-Also, John is the Executive Producer and Host of Design Masters Canada, a national podcast that features the top branding, marketing and advertising talent from across North America.
+Also, John is the host of Design Masters Canada, a fun podcast that features the top branding, marketing and advertising talent from across North America.